-- Will Shardeum maintain atomic & cross-shard composability across different shards?
+Will Shardeum maintain atomic & cross-shard composability across different shards?

-To better understand what Shardeum is, please look at the Shardus project (which serves as the protocol layer of Shardeum) built over the last four years (see https://shardus.com/).
+To better understand what Shardeum is, please look at the Shardus project (which serves as the protocol layer of Shardeum) built over the last five years (see https://shardus.com/).
 In a nutshell, Shardus has developed the software to make it easy to create shared distributed ledgers.
 Shardus handles the protocol layer, gossip of transactions, consensus, syncing, sharding, etc. Developers can start with Shardus and define the application layer to easily build decentralized networks for a specific application, for example, a game with a very high TPS.
-So the answer to the first question is YES since Shardus hides from the application layer that the network is sharded.
-The protocol layer takes care of cross-shard consensus and data sharing.
-Shardeum will ensure complex transactions and smart contracts are executed effectively in a sharded environment while maintaining the integrity and consistency of the blockchain.
-In other words, Shardeum will have atomic and cross-shard composability making life easier for developers.
+So the answer to the question is YES since Shardus hides from the application layer that the network is sharded.

-Is Shardeum a blockchain or other DLTs like DAG, Tempo, Cerebrus, Cast? #
+Is Shardeum a blockchain or other DLTs like DAG, Tempo, Cerebrus, Cast?

 It doesn’t quite fit into any of these.
 Shardus does consensus on each transaction independently without necessarily putting them into blocks.
 A proof-of-quorum receipt is generated for each transaction to show if it was accepted or not.
 The processed transactions (after a receipt is generated and accepted txs are committed) are grouped into blocks (we call them partitions) and passed on to archive nodes.
 This allows the consensus nodes not to have to deal with storing the transaction history and only maintain the current state of the accounts.
 Once you’ve done the consensus for the transactions, the data structure you use to store them does not matter.
 It matters for other networks because the data structure is tightly coupled with the consensus.

-Will we be trying to solve the trilemma and ESG amiability? (environmental, social, and corporate governance standards applied to corporate investing) #
+Will we be trying to solve the trilemma and ESG amiability? (environmental, social, and corporate governance standards applied to corporate investing)

 Short answer: Yes.